 Design in the Age of Social Distance

-Working reflexively within the very conditions to be explored, participants in the summer intensive will develop projects responding to the social, cultural, political, and health challenges of remote design practice.
-They will reference concepts of design as translation and as a form of meta-reflection.
-Final projects will question and explore new approaches to studio work, straddling home and virtual environments while also remaining embedded in educational, community and other contexts.
+Working reflexively within the very conditions to be explored, participants in the summer intensive worked to develop projects responding to the social, cultural, political, and health challenges of remote design practice.
+They referenced concepts of design as translation and as a form of meta-reflection in forming more conscious approaches to practice.
+Final projects were developed through new approaches to studio work, straddling home and virtual environments while also remaining embedded in educational, community and other contexts.

-This initiative takes an expanded approach to studio practice in information design supported by exchanges with practitioners, potential audiences or collaborators, and undertaken within contexts of community and environment.
-Projects may employ a broad range of graphic, material and other means to develop responses to complex issues, systemic experiences or processes.
-Formal outcomes are not limited to but may include visual and diagrammatic formats, concepts for indoor or outdoor environmental representations, interactive or per- formance pieces, and speculative/critical works.
-These will be compiled in an online exhibition with a possible catalogue.
+This project takes an expanded approach to studio practice in information design and is supported by exchanges with practitioners, potential audiences or collaborators, and undertaken within contexts of community and environment.
+Projects employed a range of graphic, material and other means to develop responses to complex issues, systemic experiences or processes.
+Formal outcomes were not limited and included visual and diagrammatic formats, concepts for indoor or outdoor environmental representations, interactive pieces and speculative/critical works.
+These are currently being compiled in an online exhibition space that will be shared here soon.

 Theory and Practice